belltown/roku-develop/README.md

 Thanks to [AhmedGamal-Inmobly](https://github.com/AhmedGamal-Inmobly),
 [Rolando Islas](https://github.com/rolandoislas),
-and [michael](https://github.com/entrez) for their contributions to this package.
+and [Michael Meyer](https://github.com/entrez) for their contributions to this package.

 Another useful package for Roku development is [language-brightscript](https://atom.io/packages/language-brightscript),